 After the Spanish Conquest in 1521, the Templo Mayor was destroyed, and what did survive remained buried.
 The stones were reused to build structures like the Cathedral in the newly founded capital of the Viceroyalty of New Spain (1521–1821).
 If you visit the Templo Mayor today, you can walk through the excavated site on platforms.
 The Templo Mayor museum contains those objects found at the site, including the recent discovery of the largest Mexica monolith showing the deity Tlaltecuhtli.

-The Aztec World, ed.
-By Elizabeth Baquedano and Gary M. Feinman (New York: Abrams in association with the Field Museum, 2008).
+Elizabeth Baquedano and Gary M. Feinman ed., The Aztec World, (New York: Abrams in association with the Field Museum, 2008).